simov/grant/README.md

   }
 }
 ```

-The `origin` is where your client server can be reached.

 You login by navigating to the `/connect/:provider` route where `:provider` is a key in your configuration, usually one of the [officially supported](#grant) ones, but you can define [your own](#misc-custom-providers) as well.
 Additionally you can login through a [static override](#connect-static-overrides) defined for that provider by navigating to the `/connect/:provider/:override?` route.